Tantravaya 200 hour Teacher Training Courses

 Taught by a Yoga Therapist and higher education specialist, our training method is unique and exceptional in that it is not limited to any “style”.
 Drawing from a wide array of yogic practices in order to customize the practice to the practitioner, our motto is “teaching people, not poses”.
 In the training, we learn universal principles of alignment and practice, such that graduates of our past trainings now teach everything from Yin and Restorative to Power Vinyasa and Ashtanga with exceptional skill, due to their understanding of the foundational principles that thread through the whole practice.

 During the training each trainee is given corrective poses, movements and practices tailored to her or his needs, capacities and constitution.
 During practice sessions we explore many different ways to practice, as well as different intensities of practice, while each practitioner is encouraged to honor the body in the process.

 With exceptional attention devoted to practical training and teaching experience time, this training is designed and proven to produce effective, confident yoga teachers who are ready to teach upon graduation and stand out in the world of yoga.

 Director of Studies

 Yoga Therapist Shy Sayar has over 5000 hours of experience teaching yoga to students of all levels, treating patients and training yoga teachers around the globe.
-He teaches classes and practices yoga therapy at his Yoga One Studios in Petaluma and Santa Rosa, CA. Shy is a PhD candidate at the University of California, Berkeley, where he has taught coursework on education and the classical texts of India.
+He teaches classes and practices yoga therapy at his Tantravaya Yoga Studios in Petaluma and Santa Rosa, CA. Shy is a PhD candidate at the University of California, Berkeley, where he has taught coursework on education and the classical texts of India.

 As a lifelong teacher, Shy specializes in making even the most challenging material approachable to every student.
 By patiently reviewing every teaching with skillful attention to different student’s learning styles, Shy facilitates the most extensive, deep and retainable learning, thus producing exceptionally capable yoga teachers and practitioners.